samboy/img9660/README.md

   where four sectors (8 Kib) are wasted in image files.
 * This fork is based on the pure-GPL `genisoimage` version of the code.

-In more detail, there is a bug in `mkisofs` and `genisoimage` where it will, starting in 2028, make files with incorrect timestamps (the time zone will be invalid and incorrect).
+In more detail, there is a bug in `genisoimage` where it will, starting in 2028, make files with incorrect timestamps (the time zone will be invalid and incorrect).

+While `mkisofs` used to have this bug, Schilling fixed the bug while he was still with us.

-This fork fixes the issue.
+This fork fixes the issue in the pure GPL branch of `genisoimage`.

 # Compiling and running